TheresaLui/SelfHelpContent_v2/articles/problemscopingques.hdinsight/problemscopingques-interactivehive-2019.md

             "order": 7,
             "controlType": "multilinetextbox",
             "displayLabel": "Additional details about the issue",
-            "watermarkText": "Please provide the detail symptom, including the full error text if available, whether the issue is intermittent or persistent, and any other relevant information", "required": true,
+            "watermarkText": "Please provide detailed symptoms, including the full error text if available, whether the issue is intermittent or persistent, and any other relevant information", "required": true,
             "useAsAdditionalDetails": true
         }